Stargazer

 ISS - Miami Track

-ISS Passes for Miami – 19 good ones in July, 5 of them in the mornings in the second week of the month and 14 in the evenings of the second and fourth weeks of the month
+ISS Passes for Miami – 18 good ones in May, 5 of them in the mornings in the first half of the month and 13 in the evenings all through the month

 Open the Link: News and Information about ISS passes over Miami.